How Restoring VM from Tape to Infrastructure Works

 - The backup restore job checks the Backup Catalog in the Veeam Backup & Replication database to discover the tapes containing the needed backup.
 If the tapes are offline, Veeam Backup & Replication prompts the user to insert the required tapes.

 - The backup restore job reads the tapes consecutively and copies the backup to the selected staging repository or folder.

 - When the backup is copied, Veeam registers it temporarily as an imported backup.

 - The backup restore job finishes.

 - The VM restore job receives information about the backup restored successfully and launches a standard VM restore process.
-For details, see Full VM Recovery.
+For more information, see Full VM Recovery.

 - When the VM is successfully restored, the VM restore process finishes.